Amaury/Skelement/README.md

 	template: "<h3>{$value|escape}</h3>"
 };
 Title.prototype = {
+	// created()
 	// method called when a tag <sk-title> is found
-	// first parameter "params":    list of the tag attributes
+	// - first parameter "params":    list of the tag attributes
-	// second parameter "response": callback function that must be called;
+	// - second parameter "response": callback function that must be called;
 	//        if some data are given to this function as parameter, they'll
 	//        be passed to the template
 	created: function(params, response) {
+		// some data are created, to define the title's text
-		var data = {
+		// (use the "value" attribute if defined, otherwise use a default text) var data = {
 			value: params.value ? params.value : "Default Title"
 		};
-		response(data);
+		// the rendering callback is called with the data given as parameter response(data);
 	}
 };